Understanding Charges and Credits

 Reading your bills can be confusing.
-Below, we will try to explain some common billing scenarios, show their locations on the bill, and give examples to help you better understand your DISH bill.
-To view your own bill, see the mydish.com/mybillhistory page.
+Below are explanations of some common billing scenarios, their locations on the bill, and examples to help you understand your DISH bill.
+To see your own bill, visit the My Bill & Payments page.

 These charges or credits appear on your bill when a service is added or removed during a period for which you have already been billed.
 If a service is added, your next monthly bill will appear higher than the previous bill to adjust for your time with the service at its daily rate, and the subsequent bill will reflect your new monthly costs going forward.
 If a service is removed, you will only be billed for the time which you used that service at its daily rate.